sofyansitorus/WordPress-Yet-Easy-Settings/README.md

 ### Simple admin page setting

-This is the simplest way to initoialize the setting page without defining the tabs and section.
+This is the simplest way to initialize the setting page without defining the tabs and sections.

 ```php
 if ( ! function_exists( 'wpyes_simple' ) ) {